-SchoolTutoring Academy’s tutoring programs for Ann Arbor students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ann Arbor, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Ann Arbor Public Schools make use of the resources available to them- including the University of Michigan.
 The two organizations have teamed up to create the World Languages Program which delivers Spanish language instruction to all elementary students and provides even more language options at the secondary level.
 Ann Arbor Public Schools are also working hard to close the achievement gap so all students graduate ready for college or the workplace.
 With many joining National Honor Society each year and a high percentage continuing on to college, AAPS helps students achieve the high expectations the district sets out for them.

 We currently cover the following Ann Arbor-area school district: Ann Arbor Public Schools.

 Educating Our Parents: Understanding the Ann Arbor District Curriculum

 The district's English and Language Arts curriculum gives students a rich literature and language experience.
 There is a strong focus on vocabulary and word study at all grade levels and upper elementary students take a reader's workshop approach which includes small group instruction and discussion.
 The curriculum also ensures students are reading authentic texts from a variety of genres at the middle school and high school level.
 Special emphasis is also given to writing and students ability to create written works for a variety of purposes.